-Wamego City Hospital respects and protects the rights of each patient.
+Wamego Health Center respects and protects the rights of each patient.
 We value your participation in making decisions about care.
 We encourage you to understand your rights and responsibilities so that you can receive the best possible health care.

 Your Rights as a Patient